eblackburn4/eblackburn4/README.md

 ## My skills

 I have domain expertise in:
-- Public policymaking - particularly in the area of local growth
+- Public policymaking, particularly in the areas of local growth and urban development, and what it means to 'level up'
-- Public policy evaluation, including both qualitative and quantitative methods
+- Public policy evaluation, including both qualitative and quantitative methods (drawing on statistics, econometrics and social research)

 I have a good working knowledge of:
 - Undergraduate-level statistics